David Herbert

-The Honourable David Alexander Reginald Herbert (3 October 1908 – 3 April 1995) was a British socialite and writer.
+The Honourable David Alexander Reginald Herbert (3 October 1908 – 3 April 1995) was a British socialite and writer, seen in the 1920s as one of the Bright Young Things.

 Early life and education

-He was the second son of Reginald Herbert, 15th Earl of Pembroke.
-He spent his first few years in Castletown, Ireland.
-At the age of four, he moved to the family home of Wilton, near Salisbury.
-Attending Wixenford Preparatory School, he was later sent on to Eton.
+David Herbert was the second son of Reginald Herbert, 15th Earl of Pembroke.
+He spent some of his early years at Castletown House in Ireland, while his father was an aide de camp to Sir Arthur Paget, Commander-in-Chief, Ireland.
+At the age of four, he moved to the family seat of Wilton House, near Salisbury, and from there was educated as a boarder at Wixenford School and Eton College.

-Performing career
+Career

-He had brief stints as both a film actor, appearing in 1930's Knowing Men, and as a cabaret performer.
+Herbert had brief periods as a film actor, appearing in 1930's Knowing Men, and as a cabaret performer.
 He briefly shared an apartment with Noël Coward in the East End, and was satirized by Lord Berners as the character Daisy Montgomery in his 1936 satiric novel, The Girls of Radcliff Hall.
 He was also scathingly satirized as "Peter Barclay" in William Bayer's novel Tangier.

-Life in Tangier
+He first visited Tangier, Morocco, in 1933 with Poppet John, a daughter of Augustus John, and took a property there where he could afford to maintain a standard of living beyond his means in England.
+Apart from a house with a large garden, there were cottages, in which his servants lived, a cook, a housemaid, two gardeners, and a Moroccan manservant-chauffeur.
+He spent almost fifty years in Tangier, where he was known for his vibrant personality, frequent lavish parties, good taste, and ruthless snobbery.
+He was referred to by Ian Fleming as 'the Queen Mother of Tangier'.
+He was labelled as the 'most terrible snob' by author Patrick Thursfield, who attended his famous parties.

-He spent almost fifty years in Tangier, Morocco where he was known for his vibrant personality, frequent lavish parties, good taste, and ruthless snobbery.
-He was referred to by Ian Fleming as 'the Queen of Tangier'.
-He was labeled as the 'most terrible snob' by author Patrick Thursfield, who regularly enjoyed attending his famous parties.
+During the Second World War, Herbert served in the Royal Naval Volunteer Reserve.